per ha is earned by the farmer to cover the farm cost and promote fair compensation.

 Farmer in El Behira, Egypt

-Salama Maarouf has his own Demeter-certified biodynamic farmland in El Behira.
-He grows cotton Giza 86 along with other crops.
-He believes that manual work blesses the yield with love and joy and that machines can’t compete with humans.
+Salama Maarouf has his own Demeter- and organic certified farmland in El Behira, Egypt.
+He grows cotton, variety Giza 86 along with other crops.
+He believes that manual work blesses the yield with love and joy and that machines should not replace humans.

 Farmer in El Behira, Egypt

 The process starts with ginning, where the cotton fiber is cleaned.
 After this, it becomes ready to go to the spinning mill to be spun into thin yarn for the Sateen fabric.
-NatureTex outsources these processes to suppliers who are certified by GOTS, which ensures organic production; with no toxic chemicals in any part of the production process.
-Although they’re not EoL certified, however, they abide by their Code of Conduct.
+NatureTex outsources this process.
+The processing happens without any toxic chemicals and under high organic and demeter standards.

-Following the principle of circular economy, some seeds are returned to the farm, where the cotton was initially cultivated, to be reused; for the next season.
-While the rest are used for oil or animal fodder.
+Following the principle of circular farm organism, the cotton seeds are returned to the farm, where the cotton was initially cultivated, to be reused; for the upcoming season.
+Seeds that are not reused on the farm are used for cottonseed oil or animal fodder.

-In addition to the environmental criteria, fair treatment and well-being in the workplace are granted through individual certification schemes.
-Along with the health and safety training the workers receive.
+In addition to the environmental criteria, fair treatment and well-being in the supplying companies are guaranteed through the Economy of Love Code of Conduct and the social criteria of the GOTS certification.

-Dyes can have harmful chemicals that are bad for your skin and the environment, so it’s ensured that the inputs being used in the processes of dying and finishing are Eco-friendly and non-hazardous, with no toxins and a high degree of biodegradability.
+Dyes are often done through harmful chemicals that are bad for the skin and the environment.
+The Demeter and GOTS certifications ensure that the inputs being used in the processes of dying and finishing are Eco-friendly, biodegradable, and non-hazardous, with no toxins.

 The dyeing facility located near Cairo abides by the most stringent legal requirements for the treatment of wastewater before its disposal.

-Factory workers work in safe conditions, where the methods that may endanger the health and safety of the workers are prohibited.
+Factory workers work in safe conditions, methods that may endanger the health and safety of the workers are prohibited.

-Now that the Pillowcases are ready, they arrive at Naturetex factory where they do sample testing; to make sure that the quality is according to the standards.
+Now that the Duvets are ready, they arrive at NatureTex factory where they do sample testing; to make sure that the quality is according to the standards.
 After that, the beddings are packaged, labeled then shipped overseas to OGLAND.

-Since its foundation, NatureTex factory is implementing the Core Program which enables all factory employees to engage in weekly courses of art, acting, music, geography and many more to promote happiness at work.
+The NatureTex factory has implemented a Core Program for its employees which enables all factory workers to engage in courses of art, acting, music, origami, and many more to promote happiness at work.

 After NatureTex ships the Duvets, it arrives at OGLAND in Sweden.
-There it’s packaged in boxes ready for distribution.
-Although the Cotton could be responsibly grown and processed into fabric, its packaging material also has a huge impact on the products’ lifetime impact; and cannot be neglected.
+There, it is packaged in boxes, ready for distribution.
+Although the cotton could be responsibly grown, its packaging material also has a huge impact on the products’ lifetime impact; and cannot be neglected.

-OGLAND packages its products in biodegradable carton boxes; to reduce its environmental impact.
+OGLAND packages its products in 100% recycled, biodegradable cardboard boxes; to reduce its environmental impact.

-During the shipment process, the Duvets need to be temporarily packaged in recyclable plastic bags.
-However, OGLAND is committed to finding new and more sustainable alternatives.
+During the shipment process, the duvets need to be temporarily packaged in recyclable plastic bags.
+However, OGLAND is committed to currently researching and testing for a new and more sustainable alternative.

-Now the barton pillowcases arrive at OGLAND Sweden ready to be distributed to their different branches.
+Now the Classic Duvet covers arrive at OGLAND Sweden ready to be distributed to their different branches.

 Meet The Employees